Santa paws: Equinox's Cooper brings holiday spirit

 MANCHESTER — It’s safe to say that Cooper is likely the most popular employee at The Equinox Golf Resort and Spa.

-The four-year-old golden retriever serves as the “chief happiness officer,” according to his owner, Equinox general manager Jay Sheldon.
+The 4-year-old golden retriever serves as the “chief happiness officer,” according to his owner, Equinox general manager Jay Sheldon.

 Cooper brings smiles to employees and guests alike with his welcoming personality.
 With the holidays approaching, Cooper is doing his part by bringing holiday cheer.